Global Politics

 Introduction

 Vladimir Ilich Ulyanov was born in 1870 and was also the founder of the Communist Party in Russia.
-He also led Bolshevik Revolution in 1917 who became the leader, architect and the first leader of the Soviet Union.
+He also led the Bolshevik Revolution in 1917 and became the leader, architect and the first leader of the Soviet Union.
 He spends many years in exile.
-The biggest challenge for the Vladimir was to privatize the aspects of the Soviet economy to consolidate power and improve the country’s backbone.
+The biggest challenge for Vladimir was to privatize the aspects of the Soviet economy to consolidate power and improve the country’s backbone.
 Lenin played a crucial role in shaping the economy of Russia for a better future.
-In 1924, Lenin’s death was preceded by the victory of Stalin who was victorious after a power struggle against Lenin.
+In 1924, Lenin’s death was preceded by the victory of Stalin, who was victorious after a power struggle against Lenin.
 Let us examine the role of the great Russian Leader in the foreign policy and economy of Russia during the early twenties.

 Early Years of Lenin

-Lenin was a great leader and also the most controversial figures of the early 20th century in the Russian history.
+Lenin was a great leader and also one of the most controversial figures of the early 20th century in Russian history.
 He left great influences as a leader over the future generations of leaders.
-The Bolshevik revolution in Russia in 1917 was also engineered by Lenin when he became the very first leader of the newly born Union of Soviet Socialist Republics (USSR).
-Lenin was born on April 10th in 1870; to give him honor, later on, he was given the name of Ulyanovsk.His name Lenin was adopted by him in 1901when he was doing his party work in politics.
-Lenin was the 3rd child of six children born from his parents, His family background was an educated one, and he was close to his siblings and parents.
+The Bolshevik revolution in Russia in 1917 was also engineered by Lenin when he became the very first leader of the newly-born Union of Soviet Socialist Republics (USSR).
+Lenin was born on April 10th, 1870; to give him honor, later on, he was given the name of Ulyanovsk.
+His name, Lenin, was adopted by him in 1901 when he was doing his party work in politics.
+Lenin was the 3rd child of six children born to his parents.
+His family background was an educated one, and he was close to his siblings and parents.
 (Vladmir Lenin, 2006).

 The Revolutionary Years

 He came to Munich after his exile and played a significant role in an argument for a streamlined party leadership in the Social-Democratic Labor Party of Russia in 1903.
-When the war against Japan was started in 1904, the Russian society had transformed due to heavy impact of conflict.
+When the war against Japan was started in 1904, Russian society had transformed due to the heavy impact of conflict.
 Lenin was observing the political structure of his country for so many years, and he began to raise his voice for the improvement of his country’s political structure and called for reforms when he was fully discontent.
 (Vladmir Lenin, 2006).

 As A Russian Leader

 Lenin returned home to Russia in 1917, and he had plans to come into power after sensing his victory.
 He denounced the provincial government of the country quickly after his arrival in politics and called for a Soviet government.
 He insisted that the Soviet government would be ruled by the workers, peasants, and soldiers.
-He started the October Revolution of 1917 after the three years of civil war.
+He started the October Revolution of 1917 after three years of civil war.
 He faced incredible odds while reading the Soviet government against the anti-soviet forces.
 The white generals and soldiers fought desperately to defeat Lenin and defeat his regime.
-Lenin wanted to secure power at any cost; he pushed his limits and ruthlessly faced the enemies by launching Red Terror campaign.
-Red Terror viciously helped to eliminate the enemies of the government within the civilian population.
-(Vladmir Lenin, 2006).
+Lenin wanted to secure power at any cost; he pushed his limits and ruthlessly faced the enemies by launching the Red Terror campaign.
+Red Terror viciously helped to eliminate the enemies of the government within the civilian population (Vladimir Lenin, 2006).

 In Russian, the Civil War and World War shaped the society with famine and poverty.
-He again faced the challenges in 1921 in rural sections of the country among peasants who threatened his government’s stability again.
+He again faced challenges in 1921 in rural sections of the country among peasants who threatened his government’s stability again.
 He introduced a New Economist Policy to ease the tensions this time and allowed workers to sell their cultivation in the market.

 Later Years in Politics

 In 1922 Lenin’s health further declined, but he was still working hard to reform the newly born USSR; he expressed his regret over the dictatorial power that dominated Russia for so long.
-He was also not satisfied with Joseph Stalin who was the general secretary of the Communist Party.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+He was also not satisfied with Joseph Stalin, who was the general secretary of the Communist Party (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

 The Azerbaijan Democratic Republic was formed in 1918 where women had full rights to vote for their elected government; a true parliamentary system was put in place at that time.
 The major oil reserved existed in Baku, almost 50% of the world production was met by Baku.
-The Soviets had the lack of resources.Russo-Polish War 1919-1920 also played a significant role in shaping up the future of Russia.
-The war spread over the large portion of Ukraine when the Ukrainian and Polish Presidents overturn Kyiv.
-The Ukraine was taken back quickly by the Red army which marched on to the outskirts of Poland.In March 1921, the Treaty of Riga was signed when Red Army embarrassed leaders.
-The failure of Red Bridge over Europe forced Ukraine to stay with the Soviet Republic, and the portions of Ukraine were ceded to Poland as well.
-(Lenin’s Foreign Policy and Relations 1918-1924, 2011)
+The Soviets had a lack of resources.
+Russo-Polish War 1919-1920 also played a significant role in shaping the future of Russia.
+The war spread over a large portion of Ukraine when the Ukrainian and Polish Presidents overturned Kyiv.
+The Ukraine was taken back quickly by the Red army which marched on to the outskirts of Poland.
+In March 1921, the Treaty of Riga was signed when the Red Army embarrassed leaders.
+The failure of the Red Bridge over Europe forced Ukraine to stay with the Soviet Republic, and portions of Ukraine were ceded to Poland as well (Lenin’s Foreign Policy and Relations 1918-1924, 2011).

-In the Treaty of Rapallo in 1922, another agreement with Germany was signed when Leon Trotsky argued that this is the continuation of the revolutionary process.
-The death of Linin in 1924 gave rise to an opposition under Joseph Stalin who was against the revolutionary measures and for the socialism in the country.
-Later on, the Russian leaders tried hard to end the isolation of the country due to communism and signed many bilateral agreements with the other governments.Later on, the foreign policy build relationships with the neighbors China and Chinese Communist Party Stalin favored that policy after the death of Lenin in 1927 when a major industriali\zation program was made by Stalin to progress the Russian economy.
+In the Treaty of Rapallo in 1922, another agreement with Germany was signed when Leon Trotsky argued that this was the continuation of the revolutionary process.
+The death of Linin in 1924 gave rise to an opposition under Joseph Stalin, who was against the revolutionary measures and for socialism in the country.
+Later on, the Russian leaders tried hard to end the isolation of the country due to communism and signed many bilateral agreements with the other governments.
+Later on, the foreign policy built relationships with the neighbors China and the Chinese Communist Party.
+Stalin favored that policy after the death of Lenin in 1927 when a major industrialization program was made by Stalin to progress the Russian economy.

 Conclusion

-Vladimir Lenin was the most influential powerful leader of Russia’s first government, His dynamic developments in international relations were a part of his legacy and leadership role in the Russian Reformation, he played a significant role in igniting the world’s socialists and take part in World Revolution.The ideology of Marxist Lenin reinforces the characteristics of political culture that also creates conflicts with other states, The Foreign Policy goals were conceived regarding priorities, but the priorities have changed over time in response to the changing international and domestic environment of Russia.
+Vladimir Lenin was the most influential powerful leader of Russia’s first government, His dynamic developments in international relations were a part of his legacy and leadership role in the Russian Reformation, he played a significant role in igniting the world’s socialists and take part in World Revolution.
+The ideology of Marxist Lenin reinforces the characteristics of political culture that also creates conflicts with other states; the Foreign Policy goals were conceived regarding priorities, but the priorities have changed over time in response to the changing international and domestic environment of Russia.

 Although the Soviet Union could not manage to hold the plans of Lenin which failed, the Soviet defeat in 1921 in the war with Poland ended the revolution, and the zeal for revolution was also reduced after the death of Lenin.
 The focus was the shift on the building of socialism in the USSR rather than building revolutions.
-Lenin’s revolution disappeared due to Comintern Conditions, but his efforts will always stand as extraordinary achievements to create a powerful Russian State in the four-year era.
+Lenin’s revolution disappeared due to Comintern Conditions, but his efforts will always stand as extraordinary achievements in creating a powerful Russian State in the four-year era.

 References